pheyvaer/kitsu-tutorial/index.md

 `rating` applies a 0.5/5 system and `ratingTwenty` applies a 2/20 system.

 ### 4. Get the information about the anime for each entry.
-If you want to get details about the anime for each entry, you will need to look at the `relationships` objects.
+If you want to get details about the anime for each entry, you will need to look at the `relationships` object.
 A part of this object of our example looks like this.
 ```
 "relationships": {